KDE/digikam-doc/export_tools/flickr_export.rst

     The Flickr Export Login Dialog

-After successful signup digiKam will be allowed to send photos to the flickr website.
+After successful signup digiKam will be allowed to send photos to the Flickr website.
 You will be presented with the following page on successful signup:

 .. figure:: images/export_flickr_authorize.webp
     :alt: